 2016, Ph.D., Corpus Linguistics, University of Birmingham

 2006, B.A. (first), English Literature, De Montfort University, Leicester

-2005, Cambridge Diploma, English Language Teaching to Adults (DELTA), Warwickshire College
+2005, Cambridge Diploma in English Language Teaching to Adults (DELTA), Warwickshire College

 I'm currently module leader for Corpus Stylistics (a third year undergraduate module on the English BA) and Written and Spoken Discourse Analysis (a postgraduate module on the MA in English Language Teaching and Applied Linguistics) at Coventry University.
 Previously, I taught modules in Stylistics, Corpus Linguistics and Business English.